 Cypress immediately moved forward with a more extensive 2016 Phase 2 exploration program at its Glory Project to better define this lithium-rich surface mineralization discovered during the Phase 1 sampling program.
 The Company carried out 2 kilometers of detailed surface sampling and geological mapping in the first 2 quarters of 2016 over the western portion of Cypress' Glory Clayton Valley property.

-The outcropping lithium-rich claystones discovered at Cypress' Glory Clayton Valley property are believed to represent uplifted portions of the lake bed stratigraphy within which the lithium carbonate brines of the basin are found and produced from.
+The outcropping lithium-rich mudstone discovered at Cypress' Glory Clayton Valley property are believed to represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the basin are found and produced from.

 In August 2016, Cypress optioned its flagship Glory Clayton Valley Project to Pure Energy Minerals (TSX-V: PE) with Cypress remaining the project operator until Pure Energy earns a 51% interest.
 The agreement allows the Company to advance its Glory Project while working with and utilizing the geological expertise of the Pure Energy team.

 Pure Energy's CEO Patrick Highsmith & COO Dr. Andy Robinson